• Modified: Feb 16, 2025 • Read in: 11 mins

 Here’s entrepreneur and philosopher Albert Hobohm speaking to a TEDx audience on how to stop your thoughts from controlling your life:

 Short answer: Probably yes.
-Long answer: What scientific thinkers such as Albert Einstein, Marie Curie, and Stephen Hawking (who felt that modern humans need more empathy in their lives), did more of was deliberation.
+Long answer: What scientific thinkers like Albert Einstein, Marie Curie, and Stephen Hawking (who felt humans need more empathy in their lives), did more of was deliberation.

 Deliberation is thinking deeply about something over a long time to reach a careful, conscious decision.
 Deliberate thinkers often collaborate with others to troubleshoot and expand their input-to-output journey.